 In this case, we recommend a zoning system.

-A zoning system, like the Trane ComfortLink II (which we at Kobie Complete install), allows you to define areas of your house – called zones – and control the temperature in these zones individually.
+A zoning system allows you to define areas of your house – called zones – and control the temperature in these zones individually.
 For instance, you might want to make the living room warmer for watching TV and your bedroom cooler for sleeping.

 Remember when we recommended keeping all vents in your home open – even in rooms you rarely use?
 A zoning system would allow you to direct less airflow to these less-used spaces.
 This can save you on your energy bills.